 Metro Transit operates a huge number of park & ride facilities in and around Minneapolis that allow car owners easier access to public transportation and save them from city traffic and wrestling with Minneapolis parking.

 See related: Best places to take pictures in Minneapolis

 Other transportation options

-Public transportation might not be your thing, or maybe you’re just looking to challenge yourself, either way, you’ve options at your disposal.
+Public transportation might not be your thing, or you’re just looking to challenge yourself.
+Either way, you’ve options at your disposal.

-Car share programs through HOURCAR and Zipcar are a great answer to the question “do you need to rent a car in Minneapolis?”
-A total of 62 cars are operated between the two companies and are a really cheap alternative to car ownership or long/short-term rental.
+Car share programs through HOURCAR and Zipcar are a great answer to the question, “Do you need to rent a car in Minneapolis?”
+62 cars are operated between the two companies and are a cheap alternative to car ownership or long/short-term rental.

-The Skyway is almost its own ecosystem; an intricate series of enclosed walkways connecting buildings around the city center, and a fantastic alternative to walking outdoors in winter!
+The Skyway is almost its ecosystem: an intricate series of enclosed walkways connecting buildings around the city center and a fantastic alternative to walking outdoors in winter!

-See related: 12 Epic Things to do along the Minneapolis Riverwalk
+See Related: Things to Do along the Minneapolis Riverwalk

 Buying or renting a car